-As schools, universities and businesses across the globe move face-to-face interaction online during the COVID-19 coronavirus pandemic, there are bound to be a few hiccups.
-During our “new normal,” how can we cut down on some of the frustrations that online classes and meetings can sometimes bring?
+As schools, universities and businesses across the globe moved face-to-face interaction online during the COVID-19 coronavirus pandemic, there were bound to be a few hiccups.
+During our “new normal,” how can we cut down on some of the frustrations that online classes and meetings can bring?
 One answer is to mind your netiquette!

 Internet etiquette, or netiquette, refers to the current code of accepted online behavior.
 And there are more rules than you may think when it comes to having good netiquette.
-From making sure your microphone works BEFORE your meeting to remembering humans are behind your screens and everything in-between, these tips will help smooth your transition to taking everything online.
+From making sure your microphone works BEFORE your meeting to remembering humans are behind your screens and everything in-between, these tips will help you navigate the waters.

 Here are the seven most important questions to ask yourself before attending your next online class or virtual meeting – use them to keep your netiquette in check.

 What will I do if I experience technical difficulties?